 There were others who harangued her with horror stories on the ‘toughness’ of the race.
 But she tuned herself out of all those negative comments.
 “I wanted to enjoy, not prove that being a woman I am better than other women or men in the race,” she said.

 Alison Clews agrees wholeheartedly.
 At 44, Scotswoman Alison was the oldest woman rider and also the winner in the women’s category.
-At some level, the male mentality is all the same, she said.
 “I didn’t go to compete, but I wanted to see if I could finish.
 But men have a fundamentally different attitude than women.
-They have the pressure to win, to prove to someone.”
-“My husband (John) was surprised when I beat him in the uphill section by four minutes on day one.
-He was like, “How did that happen?
-I can’t believe you did it,” she laughs.
+At some level, they have the pressure to win, to prove to someone.”

 Vamini Sethi, 28, who stood second in women’s category and 24th overall, roots for Alison and said that John had high hopes from Alison, but didn’t expect her to come out as a winner.
 Not only did she win, but she proved to be a role model for many riders, said Sethi.